ROAD RACING SERIES

 The series is designed to promote fun, hassle free racing with a professional atmosphere.

-CCPS is a points-based, team series, with cash awards for top finishers in each race and a cumulative cash prize for the overall points winner at the end the season.
+APC is a points-based, team series, with cash awards for top finishers in each race and a cumulative cash prize for the overall points winner at the end the season.

-CCPS races are all 45 minutes in length with a mandatory 2 minute pit-stop.
+APC races are all 45 minutes in length with a mandatory 2 minute pit-stop.
 Many teams opt to run one driver per race, however rules allow for a driver swap allowing more drivers to participate and gain valuable seat time.

 The U.S. Majors Tour is the pinnacle of championship racing in North America.